eoscostarica/guide.eoscostarica.io/docs/tutorials/private-network-installation.md

 ```
 > This can be changed later on using privileged `set_param` function.
 Read more [here](https://guide.eoscostarica.io/docs/eos-learn/important-functions#set_params).

-# Start the nodeos service
+# Start the nodeos Service
 Before to start the nodeos service, it is necessary to create the file `genesis_start.sh`.
 For this, execute the following commands:

 1. Create the file